Sound and Sentiment

 Take a look at my interactive visualisation!

-- Dance music shines with higher valence and popularity, suggesting its strong emotional appeal.
+• Dance music scores high on both valence and popularity, reflecting its broad emotional appeal.

 Scatterplot: Duration vs Danceability